 The point here is to avoid the drinks that might make you dehydrated.
 Try staying away from sodas, alcoholic drinks and anything with caffeine.
 Instead, I recommend sticking to water or herbal tea.
 Another great idea is packing an Emergen-C packet and mixing it with water when the flight attendants come around.
 Sometimes the airlines don’t have herbal tea, so I recommend packing one with you and asking for hot water.

-7. Bring your own healthy snacks
+7. Bring your own healthy food and snacks

 The reason I say bring your own healthy snacks is that a lot of times airline food isn’t very healthy.
 If you can pack some fruit, nuts, crackers (in case you get nauseous), protein bars, or even some veggies and hummus, you’ll most likely feel better.
 Typically eating things you would normally eat at home will make you feel better than eating random airplane food.